Whether you financed via bank auto loan or through the dealership, there are some things to remember when insuring your car.

 Let’s break down some quick and easy ways to save:

-If you’d rather pay your premium as one bulk amount, you can save an average of $85 per year.
+If you’d rather pay your insurance premium as one bulk amount, you can save an average of $85 per year.
 That way, you only have to worry about paying your car loan monthly.
 If this proves too great a financial burden, you can save by paying with transfers out of your bank account (called Electronic Funds Transfer, or EFT).

 |Paid-in-full savings||EFT savings|